priscillaluong/urban-octo-telegram/README.md

 ## Changes I Implemented:

-* Ensured that CSS selectors and properties were consolidated to improve readability, by grouping together classes with the same styling.
+* Ensured that CSS selectors and properties were consolidated to improve readability, by grouping together classes with the same styling (see code below).

-* Added comments to the HTML and CSS document to clearly distinguish different sections e.g. Body, Header, Sections, Footer.
+* Added comments to the HTML and CSS document to clearly distinguish different sections e.g. Body, Header, Sections, Footer (see code below).

+* Organised document to ensure elements follow a semantic structure.

 ```
 /********************************